2022 Alcan Regulations

 No scoring queries will be considered unless there is an obvious

-control log error or they describe a situation common to a
+control error or they describe a situation common to a number of

-number of vehicles.
-Instead each entry will have their worst TSD
+vehicles.
+Instead each entry will have their worst TSD control

-control score subtracted at the end of day #1, day 4, day 8, and
+score subtracted at the end of day #1, day 5, and day 10 (from

 FORCE MAJEURE & FORCE

-car has passed through a section it is considered open and will
+enter a section it is considered open and will be scored barring

-be scored barring an accident or safety problem.
-No control will
+an accident or safety problem.
+No control will be scored,

-be scored, however, if less than 20% of the vehicles still
+however, if less than 20% of the vehicles still competing are

-illegal behavior, an additional allowance will be made
+behavior, additional allowance will be made for delay

-for delay due to official action such as construction or road
+due to official action such as construction or road closure.
+If

-closure.
-If less than 80% of all vehicles still competing are
+less than 80% of all vehicles still competing are able to arrive

-able to arrive on time at a subsequent control due to such delay
+on time at a subsequent control due to such delay that control

 QUERIES & PROTESTS